PRANEETHKUMAR30918/smart-parametric-insurance/README.md

 Traditional insurance models fail to address this reality.
 They rely on physical damage and manual claim processes, making them slow and unsuitable for short-term disruptions such as heavy rainfall or extreme heat.
 As a result, gig workers are left financially vulnerable during critical periods of income loss.

 At the same time, automated systems introduce a new challenge.
 Sophisticated attackers exploit GPS spoofing, emulators, and coordinated networks to trigger false payouts.
-This creates a fundamental requirement: the system must be **fast, intelligent, and secure by design**.
+This creates a fundamental requirement: the system must be fast, intelligent, and secure by design.

 ---